jf-m/laravel-discord-bot/README.md

 }
 ```

-Then your `MyCustomModalComponent` can be used as an `DiscordInteractionResponse` in any Components:
+Then your `MyCustomModalComponent` can be used as an `DiscordInteractionResponse` in any Components, for instance a button:

 ```php